 Where to Recycle

-The 2021 Green Guide (pdf), Available Now!
-McHenry County Recycling Directory produced by MCC's Sustainability Center, offers current recycling information for appliances, batteries, electronics, motor oil, paint, tires, and more.
-Learn about MCC's Sustainability Center.
+The McHenry County Recycling Directory, Green Guide, produced by MCC's Sustainability Center, offers current recycling information for appliances, batteries, electronics, motor oil, paint, tires, and more.

 Due to the COVID-19 pandemic, many organizations were operating with reduced availability.
 Refer to their websites to confirm hours of operation.